-When the Hersheypark renovations were drawn up, Phase I included Carrousel Circle – one of the biggest parts of the additions to Hersheypark planned.
-(More on that next week.)
+When the Hersheypark renovations were drawn up by R. Duell & Associates, Phase I included Carrousel Circle – one of the biggest parts of the additions to Hersheypark planned.
 While the Carrousel was obviously the focal point of the area, another ride was planned to be installed but was part of Phase II.
 This ride was Giant Wheel, manufactured by Waagner-Biro and supplied by Intamin.

 Giant Wheel was the first double Ferris wheel Waagner-Biro manufactured.
 A similar ride already existed, the Planetary Amusement Ride, manufactured by Astron International Corporation, which operated at AstroWorld in Texas and Magic Mountain in California.
 When opened in 1973, Giant Wheel was an impressive ride and many people became fans of the ride.
 This was also true in other parks that installed these new Waagner-Biro wheels.
 Some parks even installed a version with three wheels (such as what was then the two Marriott’s Great Americas).